Employers with 10 or more employees must post their completed OSHA Form 300A by Feb. 1 and keep it posted in their workplace until April 30.

 The requirements and definitions differ significantly from those established under state workers’ compensation laws and, while there may be some overlap, some cases may be one and not the other.

 It is important to only record and report those injuries that are required under the regulations, which require that an employer must record a work-related injury or illness if it results in one or more of the following:

 - Restricted work

 - Loss of consciousness

 - Diagnosis by a physician or health care professional of a significant injury or illness.

 Failing to record temp worker injuries — Regulations require that company employees and contract labor or temp worker injuries must be included in the OSHA 300 and OSHA 300A logs.
 The key is that the company must be in direct supervision of those workers.

 Failing to post the form when there were no recordable injuries or illnesses — This is one of the most common mistakes that employers make.
-They think since they had no workplace injuries that the form does not need to be posted.
+They think since they had no workplace injuries, the form does not need to be posted.
 That would be incorrect.

 Company: BGES Group, 216A Larchmont Acres West, Larchmont, NY 10538